Skip to main content

 ~ To reach the parking area for the Wilmer Wetlands from Wilmer, head north on Main Avenue for 500 m and continue to Westside Road.
 After 2-km, you will find the parking area and the trailhead on the right.

 Known as British Columbia’s Mountain Playground, the Kootenay has so many more places to get up-close to nature and experience the Great Outdoors.
-Be sure to continue adding new locations to your bucket-list and return again & again to see all of the hidden gems only found in the Kootenays!
+Be sure to continue adding new locations to your bucket-list and return again & again to see all of the hidden gems found in the Kootenays!